MazamaScience/AirMonitor/README.md

 ------------------------------------------------------------------------

-This project is supported by the [USFS AirFire](https://www.airfire.org) group.
+This project is supported by the [USFS AirFire](https://www.airfire.org) team.